 That’s how I became, accidentally but happily, a muralist.
 I stopped working as a school teacher after that year, but have never exactly stopped teaching.
 (My "classroom" simply moves around a lot now, and my "students" continually change—and most are much older than five.)

 On the home front, the kids and I had a whole darn house to do with as we pleased!
 Pretty soon the walls were turquoise, gold, lavender, magenta, blue, and yellow.
 Swirls of mosaic embellished the kitchen and entryway, and the bathroom was collaged with maps.
 It took a while, but I converted my Very.
 Own.
 Entire.
-Garage. into an art studio (it was already painted green).
+Garage. into an art studio.
+(I left most of the walls and ceiling how I found them: leafy-minty green.)
 I filled the shelves with a wild assortment of scrounged and salvaged and left-over-from-someone-else’s-project art materials.
 And I started teaching classes there with Claudia, then on my own.
 And offering summer art camps (thanks, Amy!) for neighborhood kids and local soccer teams.

 Oh, and then I sank loads of borrowed money (thanks, Debi and Paul!) into a brick-and-mortar retail business partnership that quickly went south.